The below chart displays the number of phishing attacks incurred from the year 2005 to 2014.

 In the field of computer security, phishing is the criminally fraudulent process of attempting to acquire the sensitive information like usernames, passwords and credit card details by masquerading as a trustworthy entity in a communication.

-and run up bills or commit crimes in your name.
+your identity, run up unauthorized bills, or even commit crimes using your name.

-These messages may ask you to "update," "validate," or "confirm" your account information or face dire consequences
+or government agency, should be approached with caution.
+These messages often prompt you to "update," "validate," or "confirm" your account information, threatening dire

-and also make it a policy never to respond to emails or pop-ups that ask for your personal or financial information.
+consequences if you fail to comply.
+It is a best practice to never respond to emails or pop-ups that request your personal or financial information.

 Interesting facts about Phishing :

-- Spam type email is one of the most common means of phishing.
+- Spam-type emails are one of the most common forms of phishing.

-- It is estimated that 59 million phishing emails are sent every day, of which 1 in 6 are opened.
+- It is estimated that 59 million phishing emails are sent every day, with 1 in 6 being opened.

-- ccording to McAfee, 95 percent of phishing e-mails pretend to be from Amazon, eBay, or banks.
+- According to McAfee, 95 percent of phishing emails pretend to be from Amazon, eBay, or banks.

-- A study by Trusteer estimates that mail-server spam and phishing filters stop 63 percent of phishing e-mails from even reaching in-boxes.
+- A study by Trusteer estimates that mail-server spam and phishing filters stop 63 percent of phishing emails from reaching inboxes.